chrsbats/hmac_signer/README.md

 HMAC Signer
 =====

-Sign your HTTIP requests with requests and validate it in your flask server.
+Sign your HTTP requests with requests and validate it in your flask server.

 This code is presently functional but needs more tests.